All I Want to Do Is Rock: Music video

-In the music video, the band performs the song in the middle of a road, stopping a woman who isn't able to drive around them.
+In the music video directed by Jamie Thraves, the band performs the song in the middle of a road, stopping a woman who isn't able to drive around them.
 Soon, traffic builds up and people emerge from their vehicles to hear the band.
 Eventually, the woman is fed up with the whole ordeal and drives away.
+According to frontman Fran Healy, the video was shot "in some deserted US army accommodation estate somewhere outside London".